 This model recognizes that all sources are affected by the behaviors and attitudes of other sources.

-The interactive model of communication recognizes that all sources are affected by the behaviors and attitudes of other sources.
 Each participant’s behavior, thinking, and emotions affect the way others communicate with them.
 This means that when people interact with one another in real life (e.g., at work or school), they cannot avoid being influenced by their social surroundings.
 That is, everything from what they see on TV to what other people say about them personally affects how they think and act in their interactions with others.

 This idea has several important implications.
 Firstly, it leads us to question whether we can ever really know anything for certain.
 Secondly, it suggests that if we want better relationships between ourselves then we need stop trying so hard at improving ourselves alone.
 Finally, it lets us understand why some groups might not get along despite having similar backgrounds or interests.